mozey/solid/README.md

 ### O - Open/Closed Principle (OCP)

 **Concept**:

+*Software modules should be open for extension, but closed for modification.* -- Bertrand Meyer, "Object-Oriented Software Construction", 1988

 Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.
 This means that you should be able to add new functionality to a class without altering its existing code.

 **Benefits**: